Diego Garcia: Climate

 All precipitation falls as rain, characterised by air mass-type showers.
 Annual rainfall averages 2603.5 mm, with the heaviest precipitation from September to April.
 January is the wettest month with 353 mm of mean monthly precipitation, and August the driest month, averaging 106.5 mm of mean monthly precipitation.

-Thunderstorm activity is generally noticed during the afternoon and evenings during the summer months (December through March), when the Intertropical Convergence Zone is in the vicinity of the island.
+Thunderstorm activity is generally noticed in the afternoon and evening during the summer months (December through March), when the Intertropical Convergence Zone is in the vicinity of the island.

 Diego Garcia is at minimum risk from tropical cyclones due to its proximity to the equator where the coriolis parameter required to organise circulation of the upper atmosphere is minimal.
 Low-intensity storms have hit the island, including one in 1901, which blew over 1,500 coconut trees; one on 16 September 1944, which caused the wreck of a Royal Air Force PBY Catalina; one in September 1990 which demolished the tent city then being constructed for United States Air Force bomber crews during Operation Desert Storm; and one on 22 July 2007, when winds exceeded 60 kn and over 250 mm of rain fell in 24 hours.